intel/gbs/docs/GBS.rst

    $ gbs build -A armv7l      #build package for armv7l
    $ gbs build -A i586        #build package for i586

-3. Make a clean build by deleting old build root.
-This option must be specified if the repo has been changed, for example changed to another release.
+3. Make a clean build by deleting the old build root.
+This option must be specified if the repo has been changed, for example, changed to another release.

 ::